chronicleprotocol/oracle-suite/cmd/spire/README.md

                 - `min` - Use lower one.
                 - `replace` (default) - Replace the value with a newer one.
 - `spire` - Spire configuration.
-    - `listenAddr` (`string`) - Listen address for the RPC endpoint provided as the combination of IP address and port number.
+    - `rpcListenAddr` (`string`) - Listen address for the RPC endpoint provided as the combination of IP address and port number.
     - `pairs` (`[]string`) - List of price pairs to be monitored.
 Only pairs in this list will be available via pull command.